Ministry of Education (Israel)

 The Ministry of Education (מִשְׂרָד הַחִנּוּךְ, translit.
 Misrad HaHinukh; وزارة التربية والتعليم) is the branch of the Israeli government charged with overseeing public education institutions in Israel.
 The department is headed by the Minister of Education, who is a member of the cabinet.
 The ministry has previously included culture and sport, although this is now covered by the Ministry of Culture and Sport.

 History

 In the first decade of statehood, the education system was faced with the task of establishing a network of kindergartens and schools for a rapidly growing student population.
 In 1949, there were 80,000 elementary school students.
 By 1950, there were 120,000 - an increase of 50 percent within the span of one year.
 Israel also took over responsibility for the education of Arab schoolchildren.
 The first minister of education was Zalman Shazar, later president of the State of Israel.

 Since 2002, the Ministry of Education has awarded a National Education Award to five top localities in recognizing excellence in investing substantial resources in the educational system.
 In 2012, first place was awarded to the Shomron Regional Council and followed by Or Yehuda, Tiberias, Eilat and Beersheba.
 The prize has been awarded to a variety of educational institutions including kindergartens and elementary schools.

+Activities of organizations in schools

+In 2013–2014, the Ministry of Education promoted the regulation of the activities of external parties within the state schools, in a dialogue between the Ministry, the local government, parents' representatives, the business sector and philanthropic parties, as part of what was called "the intersectoral round table in the Ministry of Education".
+As part of the regulation, the Ministry compiled a database of external programs that have some kind of partnership with a representative from the Ministry of Education's headquarters.

+In 2019, a petition was filed by pluralist Jewish organizations against the Ministry of Education due to a procedure that reduces by tens of thousands of shekels the support for the activities of these organizations in schools.
+In April 2021, the High Court invalidated the procedure in question, and even emphasized the importance of implementing the principles of the Shanhar Committee report on the teaching of Judaism in state education.
+In November 2021 it was announced that the Ministry of Education is not implementing the High Court ruling and that the damage to those organizations continues.